ZoneMinder/mlapi/README.md

 To invoke detection, you need to:

 Server Side:
 - Make sure the username and password are created.
-Use `python mlapi_adduser.py` for that
+Use `python3 mlapi_adduser.py` for that

 Client Side: